MichaelLij/XRP-Pathplanner-Demo/README.md

 1. Open the project in VS Code.
 2. Deploy code using the WPILib "Simulate Robot Code".
 3. Open the "Robot Simulation", this will act as your Driver Station and dashboard.
-4. Open yoir dashboard by going to "NetworkTables" -> "Transitory values" -> "SmartDashboard"
+4. Open your dashboard by going to "NetworkTables" -> "Transitory values" -> "SmartDashboard"
 5. Calibrate the gyro before teleop and autonomous testing.
    - Place robot on flat ground.
    - Press Y to calibrate gyro bias.